-- 1. Deliver a package of climate emergency training for elected member and senior management - 2.
-Finalise the next sustainable development and climate change strategy for 2022-2027 - 3.
-Implement the 2021-22 action plan for the Sustainable Development and Climate Change Strategy - 4.
+- 1. Deliver a package of climate literacy training for key council officers, elected members and the wider employee workforce - 2.
+Finalise the sustainable development and climate change strategy 2022-2027 action plan - 3.
+Implement the 2022-23 action plan for the Sustainable Development and Climate Change Strategy - 4.
 Establish Project Review Groups to work on specific projects/pilots that contribute to meeting the Council's sustainable development and climate change strategy outcomes - 5.
 Continue the work with the Climate Ready Clyde partnership to develop a city region adaptation strategy and action plan

-2(g) Has the body used the Climate Change Assessment Tool (a) or equivalent tool to self-assess its capability - performance?
+2(g) Has the body used the Climate Change Assessment Tool (CCAT) (a) or equivalent tool to self-assess its capability - performance?
 If yes, please provide details of the key findings and resultant action taken.